 WJQB - A History

-WJQB was previously located in the Fountains Shopping Center on U.S. 19 North in Palm Harbor but today (2009) operates from 13825 U.S. 19 in Hudson.
-“True Oldies 106.3” is owned by WGUL Inc. and is licensed to Spring Hill.
-It broadcasts a non-directional pattern with 25,000 watts from a transmitter/tower site east of U.S. 19 on Highway 50 (Cortez Boulevard) near Weeki Wachee, and covers the northern Tampa Bay area, including Hernando and Citrus Counties.
+WJQB was previously located in the Fountains Shopping Center on U.S. 19 North in Palm Harbor, but today (2009) operates from 13825 U.S. 19 in Hudson.
+Owned by WGUL Inc. and licensed to Spring Hill, WJQB broadcasts a non-directional pattern with 25,000 watts from a transmitter/tower site east of U.S. 19 on Highway 50 (Cortez Boulevard) near Weeki Wachee.

 (Please contact us if you have additional information to share about WJQB-FM.)